nss-day-cohort-38/bangazon-ecommerce-web-app-iris-station/README.md

     - Cancel an order and delete products in an order
     - If a product is deleted by the seller, all products in carts will be deleted.
 However, if you look at past orders where that product was already bought it still exists there.
     - The inventory for products bought will be reflected
+- Search Products By Categories
+    - See all the product categories and the top three items in that category.
+    - Click on the category name to see all products in that category
+    - Click product name to view the product details
+- Search for Products to Buy
+    - Search by product or city
+    - View a list of all products for sell on Iris Station
+    - View the 20 most recent product listings
 - Profile
     - Add a payment type
     - View all payment types for a user
     - Delete a payment type
     - Edit user information (address, phone number, email, etc.)
     - View past orders
+- User can Register and login if not already logged in
+- Cool switch
+    - Just toggle it and see what is does ;)

 ## Want to use Iris Station?
 Follow the instructions bellow to run the application.